mjbigdel/SLR-Parser/README.md

 # SLR-Parser
-this is a Java code that gets SLR grammar, parse it and test user written input to be sure that it is correct based on grammar or not.
+this is a Java code that gets SLR grammar, parse it and test user written input to be sure that it is correct based on grammar or not. this program has GUI with JAVA swings and we can see different information like parse tree and ....